 Your main task is to implement in the simulator two branch predictors: (1) GAp and (2) PAg and measure their performance using the given benchmarks.
-Study the slides presented in the class and the paper from Yeh and Patt: "Alternative implementations of two-level adaptive branch predictors" for further details - you can find it in the website of the course.
+Study the slides presented in the class and the paper from Yeh and Patt: "Alternative implementations of two-level adaptive branch predictors" for further details - you can find it on the website of the course.

-It is recommended that you implement the predictors in a parametric fashion, (check the 2bit_local.hh, 2bit_local.cc and the BranchPredictor.py in /src/cpu/pred).
+It is recommended that you implement the predictors in a parametric fashion, (check 2bit\local.hh, 2bit\local.cc and BranchPredictor.py in /src/cpu/pred).
 The infrastructure to feed the already implemented branch predictors and your GAp or PAg with parameters is already implemented.
 You only have to implement them in GApPredictor.hh/.cc and in PAgPredictor.hh/.cc taking into account the corresponding python classes in BranchPrediction.py.
-In this way you will be able to run easily different configurations of predictors (e.g. number of table entries, history, predictor sizes etc.).
-You are encouraged to examine carefully the bpred_unit.hh/.cc files because your assigned branch predictors will inherit from this base class.
-Also, member functions of this class implement the book keeping of various statistical information.
-Do not forget to put comments in your code!
+In this way you will be able to easily run different configurations of predictors (e.g. number of table entries, history, predictor sizes etc.).
+You are also encouraged to examine carefully the bpred\unit.hh/.cc files because your assigned branch predictors will inherit from this base class.
+Member functions of this class implement the bookkeeping of various statistical information.
+Do not forget to put explanatory comments in your code!

-After you finish with the implementation (and debugging!), pick a number of different predictor configurations (specify your choices) for GAp, PAg, Static and Local, run all benchmarks and provide graphs and/or tables showing the results in terms of IPC and Branch Misprediction rate.
-Write on your report your findings and pair them with your explanations.
-Also, recommend a specific setting that you observed it provides the best possible statistics when simulating it.
+After you finish with the implementation (and debugging!), pick a number of different predictor configurations (specify your choices) for GAp, PAg, Static and Local, run all benchmarks and provide graphs and/or tables showing the results in terms of IPC and Branch Misprediction Rate (BMR).
+Write on your report your findings and explain them.
+Recommend a specific setting that you observed that provides the best possible statistics when simulating it.
 It is important to get familiar with the generated m5out directories under /benchmarkN directories after each run.
 These directories include files showing the simulated configuration and its statistical information.

-O3CPU Static (choices) Local (choices) GAp (choices) PAg (choices)
+ОЗСРИ Static (choices) Local (choices) GAp (choices) PAg (choices)

 IPC BMR IPC BMR IPC BMR IPC BMR

 benchmark1

 benchmark2

 benchmark3

 benchmark4

 benchmark5

-Now, let's assume that you have a tight memory budget for the predictor tables, expressed in total number of table entries.
+Now, let's assume that you have a tight memory budget for the predictor tables, expressed in the total number of table entries.
 Which branch predictor and with what configuration would you choose if you had a budget of 2048 entries (both for the predictor and BTB)?
 Run experiments, explore your choices and calculate the prediction rates!
 Report your findings using tables and/or graphs.